vineetakhurana/CSCDevOps-Deployment/README.md

   Similarly for green.git

-###Create blue/green infrastructure
+###Create blue/green infrastructure:

-The infrastructure.js has set PORT 5060 for green-www's main.js to be executed.
-Also, PORT 9090 is dedicated for the blue instance to run.
+The infrastructure.js has set PORT 5060 for green-www's main.js i.e. green instance of the app to be executed.
+Also, PORT 9090 is set for the blue instance to run.
+Target has been set to BLUE.

 Two redis instances have been created to run on 6379 and 6380 each.

+The -watch and --watchDierctory flags have been set to maonitor any changes made.

+###Demonstrate /switch route:

+infrastructure.js deals with intercepting /switch request.

+It will switch from GREEN to BLUE if target before switch was GREEN and vice-versa.